adarwoo/modbus_relay/README.md

 | 40018          | 0x0011    | RW     | EStop on overvoltage                      | 1             | 0=no<br/>1=yes |
 | 40019          | 0x0012    | RW     | EStop on number of seconds without activity | 0             | 0=off<br/>[1-65535] Number of seconds |
 | 40020–40024    | 0x0013–0x0017 | R  | *Reserved*                                |               |        |

+This group can be written with the command **16**, only by writting register 40017 to 40019 in 1 command.

+Other combinations will return an error.

 ### Relay Configuration (Bank 0: Relays 1–8)